What's it all about?

 With 815 acres of green space, Hackney is London's greenest borough.
 Victoria Park, with its lovely boating lake, children's play areas and superb Pavilion Cafe, is the standout attraction.
 During the summer it hosts local festivals as well as Lovebox and Field Day – although quiet space for a picnic can always be found.
 London Fields is festivalesque at weekends, but also worth mentioning for its wildflower meadow.
 Hackney Marshes is worthy of a day trip – an afternoon walking here and you feel like you've left London behind.

-An energetic community of incomers and born and raised residents, as well as a progressive local council, have been hard at work for two decades improving Hackney, and the positive effects of the 2012 Olympics are still being felt.
+An energetic community of incomers and born and raised residents, as well as a progressive local council, have been hard at work for three decades improving Hackney, particularly after the positive effects of the 2012 Olympics.
 The council's borough wide 2,760 home estate regeneration programme is one of the largest in London and is now in its fourth year.

 Overground: It is only 20 minutes from Hackney Central to Oxford Street via the Victoria Line at Highbury and Islington, 17 minutes to Shoreditch and 27 minutes to Canary Wharf.
 There are also stations at Homerton, Hackney Wick, Dalston Kingsland and Dalston Junction.